imsb-uke/spatial-tcr/README.md

 # Spatial Analysis of T Cell Clonality in Autoimmune Kidney Disease Using TRV Probes

 This repository contains code and analysis notebooks for the manuscript **Spatial Analysis of T Cell Clonality in Autoimmune Kidney Disease Using TRV Probes**.
-The project combines spatial transcriptomics (Xenium) with TCR sequencing to understand the distribution and clonal relationships of T cells within kidney tissue.

 ## Installation (Conda + Poetry)
 Prerequisites: Conda (Mambaforge/Miniconda/Anaconda) and Git installed.